LaTeX-Package-Repositories/herries-press/changepage/README.md

-The CHANGEPAGE and CHNGPAGE packages
+The CHANGEPAGE
 ================

 Provides commands to change the page layout in the middle of a document, and to robustly check for typesetting on odd or even pages.

 The changepage package is an extraction of code from the memoir class.
-It is a functionally-equivalent replacement for chngpage package.
+It is a functionally-equivalent replacement for the older chngpage package (which is deprecated but still provided).
-Because chngpage is not compatible with memoir, its use is now deprecated.

 CHANGE HISTORIES
 ---------------

 ### CHANGEPAGE

+version 2.0 (2026/09/09)

+- Add support for tagging

 version 1.0c (2009/10/20)